piffpaffpuff/woocommerce-delivery-notes/readme.md

 ## Overview

-A WordPress plugin to print invoices and delivery notes for the WooCommerce 2.1.
+A WordPress plugin to print invoices and delivery notes for WooCommerce 2.1.

 ### Installation